PULSE the living trend engine

 Quick answers

-According to The Guardian, this is the third nationwide blackout in six months.
+According to The Guardian, this is the third nationwide blackout in the last six months.

-What is the reason for the grid collapse?
+What is the cause of the power grid failure?

 Topics